anoma/anoma-blog/tg-x/network-architecture.md

 ## Node architecture

-The system is based on the *actor model*, where each node runs a set of processes, or actors.
+The system is inspired by the *actor model*, where each node runs a set of processes, or actors.
 We call these *engines* in our design.
 Engines have state and communicate with each other via asynchronous message passing:.